Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Alberta Transportation and Economic Corridors manages every development application request individually and will work to resolve local concerns when possible.
 Contact your district office for more information.

 Landowners and developers should contact their local municipality about proposed developments.

-A permit from Alberta Transportation is required for roadside developments within the development control zone, which is:
+A permit from Alberta Transportation and Economic Corridors is required for roadside developments within the development control zone, which is:

 - 300m from a provincial right-of-way

 - 800m of the centerline of a highway and public road intersection

 A permit is also needed to install or change a sign within the development control zone.